- 01283 537123

 IR35 relates to legislation and rules intended to apply a PAYE and national insurance contributions (NICs) charge on earnings from a company or partnership which is termed an "intermediary."

-It is intended to prevent the lower rates of tax which would otherwise apply from being available to work which is regarded as "disguised employment".
+It is intended to prevent the lower rates of tax which would otherwise apply from being available to payments which are regarded as "disguised employment".

-If your company in engaged for a public sector organisation either directly or through an agency you may find that payments to the company are made net of PAYE and NICs.
+If your company is in engaged by a public sector organisation either directly or through an agency you may find that payments to the company are made net of PAYE and NICs.
 See below - the topic "off payroll working in the public sector".

-This treatment will extend to many placements in the private sector from 2020, but IR35 will still apply to engagements with smaller end clients.
+This treatment was originally expected to extend to many placements in the private sector from April 2020, however, this has been delayed util April 2021.
+It's important to note that IR35 will still apply to engagements with smaller end clients.

 Our guides are designed to provide you with an overview of the IR35 rules and it is essential that you seek our expert advice on your specific circumstances.